THEOplayer/react-native-connectors/engage/README.md

 or when requested **by the connector**.
 For example, on Android platforms when a broadcast message is sent to the app, or when a scheduled update request is set (e.g., each 12 hours).

+### Persisting cluster data

+The cluster data is persistently stored on the device each time it is changed.
+When the app reopens and creates a new Engage client, the stored that will be loaded first.

 ### Personalized experience

 **TODO**: provide a "_signIn_" entity that can be displayed on the engage surface, and which directs users